AtharvaVengurlekar/GenerativeAI_Text_To_Video/README.md

 PatchGAN-style architecture:
 Focuses on texture details by analyzing image patches instead of the whole image.

-📍_Goal: Encourage the generator to produce more realistic textures._
+_Goal: Encourage the generator to produce more realistic textures._

 4. Perceptual Loss (VGG Feature Loss)
 Instead of just relying on pixel-wise losses (e.g., MSE), ESRGAN uses a pre-trained VGG19 network to compute perceptual loss.